Funded by Senate Bill 1407

 How was the construction manager at risk (CMAR) selected?

 The CMAR was selected through a competitive process factoring in qualitative criteria, such as the firm’s experience, as well as the contractor’s fee.
 The CMAR is retained early in the project for preconstruction services.
 Following a competitive bid for all subcontracts and the approval to award, the CMAR becomes the general contractor.
 Selection criteria included an evaluation of the firm’s plan for outreach to local subcontractors, ensuring that qualified local firms were fully aware of the bidding opportunity, the process, and the timeline.

 What are the Judicial Council's policies with regard to local hiring and purchasing during design and construction?
 How will members of the public find out about these opportunities?

 Once bonds were sold for this project and it was ready to be put out to bid, the construction manager at risk became the general contractor.
 Before the project went into construction, the contractor conducted an outreach to local subcontractors, ensuring that qualified local firms were fully aware of the bidding opportunity, process, and timeline.
 All qualified subcontractors, lower-tier subcontractors, and suppliers were considered.

 What are the key milestones in building the courthouse?

 When will the courthouse be completed and operational?

-Construction on the new courthouse began in fall 2013; the courthouse is scheduled for completion in December 2015.
-This schedule is subject to change.
+Construction on the new courthouse began in fall 2013; the courthouse was completed on time in December 2015.

 |Judicial Council of California